-Jefferson Monroe Levy (1852-1924) was a successful three-term New York congressman, businessman, and lawyer who purchased Monticello at a public auction on March 20, 1879, for $10,500.
-He owned and cared for the Monticello estate until it was purchased by the Thomas Jefferson Memorial Foundation 44 years later, in 1923.
+Jefferson Monroe Levy (1852-1924) was a successful three-term New York congressman, businessman, and lawyer who purchased Monticello at a public auction on March 20, 1879, for $10,500.1 He owned and cared for the Monticello estate until it was purchased by the Thomas Jefferson Memorial Foundation forty-four years later, in 1923.

-After Uriah Levy's death in 1862, the Civil War and 17 years of litigation over his will left Monticello at the mercy of an indifferent public and the elements.
-In 1870 a visitor described the house as "moss-covered, dilapidated, and criminally neglected."
-When Jefferson Levy finally prevailed as sole owner of the house, the challenge to rescue Monticello had only just begun.
+After the death of Uriah Phillips Levy in 1862, the Civil War and seventeen years of litigation over Levy's will left Monticello at the mercy of an indifferent public and the elements.
+In 1870 a visitor described the house as "moss-covered, dilapidated, and criminally neglected."2 When Jefferson Levy, Uriah's nephew, finally prevailed as sole owner of the house, the challenge to rescue Monticello had only just begun.

-Uriah Phillips Levy's grieving widow, abetted by much of Levy's family, challenged the will, and after a suit that went all the way up to New York State's highest court, prevailed.
+In the 1860s, Uriah Levy's grieving widow, abetted by much of Levy's family, challenged her husband's will, which had left Monticello to the U.S. government.
+After a suit that went all the way up to New York State's highest court, Mrs. Levy prevailed.
 While the suit was in litigation, Congress declined the gift — after all, aside from not knowing what to do with it, Monticello was firmly behind enemy lines.
 The Confederacy, in fact, confiscated Monticello as enemy property and put it up for auction in 1864.
-Bejamin F. Ficklin bid $80,500 — all in Confederate money, of course.
+Benjamin F. Ficklin bid $80,500 — all in Confederate money, of course.
 After the war the Levy family had no problem regaining ownership, but it was unclear to one and all who in the family actually owned what.
-At one point there was a partition suit that resulted in 47 beneficiaries of varying degrees.
-Eventually, after a number of lawsuits in Virginia courts, one owner did emerge, and we shall turn to him in a minute.
-But first, we must look at the house itself, because when the dust had settled, the new owner must have wondered if his prize had been worth all the effort.
+At one point there was a partition suit that resulted in forty-seven beneficiaries of varying degrees.
+Eventually, after a number of lawsuits in Virginia courts, one owner did emerge, and we shall turn to him in a minute.3 But first, we must look at the house itself, because when the dust had settled, the new owner must have wondered if his prize had been worth all the effort.

-Jefferson Monroe Levy was only ten years old when his uncle died in 1862, and as late as 1875, when his father Jonas was still attempting to sell Monticello in order to liquidate Uriah's estate and divide the proceeds, there is no mention of Jefferson Levy in the extensive correspondence between Jonas and George Carr, who acted as the family's agent and lawyer in Charlottesville.
-But on March 20th, 1879, when Carr supervised the sale of Monticello at public auction, Jefferson Levy entered the winning bid of $10,500.
-Because of an ongoing lawsuit, however, he was not confirmed in his title until May lst, 1882.
+Jefferson Monroe Levy was only ten years old when his uncle died in 1862.
+As late as 1875, when his father Jonas was still attempting to sell Monticello in order to liquidate Uriah's estate and divide the proceeds, there is no mention of Jefferson Levy in the extensive correspondence between Jonas Levy and George Carr.
+But on March 20, 1879, when Carr supervised the sale of Monticello at public auction, Jefferson Levy entered the winning bid of $10,500.
+Because of an ongoing lawsuit, however, he was not confirmed in his title until May 1, 1882.

-Jefferson Levy never married, and during his residence at Monticello first his mother and then his sister served as hostess.
+Jefferson Levy never married and, during his residence at Monticello, his mother and later his sister served as hostess.
 He was wealthy — very wealthy — and was one of the leading real estate developers and speculators in New York City.
 He was rich enough to have needed and to have installed a ticker tape in his bedroom to follow the money markets while at home.
-In 1916 the New York Times had a picture identifying him as one of Tammany Hall's "Big Four," and he served several terms as a congressman from the city.
-From an examination of speeches that he had printed, as well his votes on various measures we can surely label him as conservative.
+In 1916 a New York Times picture identified him as one of Tammany Hall's "Big Four," and he served several terms as a congressman from the city.
+From an examination of speeches that he had printed, as well as his votes on various measures we can surely label him as conservative.
 While not an observant Jew, he did seem to take his Jewish identity seriously and as a responsibility.
 When the Russian pogroms broke out in the first decade of the twentieth century, Jefferson Levy was one of those who formed the protest group that eventually led to the creation of the American Jewish Committee.7

-By the time Levy gained full control of Monticello, it was but a pale shadow of what it had been twenty years earlier in 1858, when Uriah had written his will.
-Where Uriah had bought surrounding property to build up the estate, Jefferson could only gain title to about the same holding that Barclay had passed on, the house and 218 acres.
+By the time Levy gained full control, Monticello was but a pale shadow of what it had been twenty years earlier in 1858, when Uriah Levy had written his will.
+Where Uriah had bought surrounding property to build up the estate, his nephew Jefferson could only gain title to about the same holding that Barclay had passed on, the house and 218 acres.
 The house was in terrible shape, and the grounds had been untended for years.
-He bought up an additional 500 acres surrounding the estate which, while not restoring it to either the size at the time of Jefferson or even of his uncle, still gave Monticello greater breathing space.
-After several years of intense effort, he finally managed to dislodge Joel Wheeler, and to secure as overseer a man who was as devoted to the restoration of Monticello as he was, Thomas L. Rhodes.
-The combination of Rhodes' engineering and architectural ability and Levy's financial resources, gradually brought Monticello back to life.
-Windows were repaired, the house repainted, internal and external renovations took place, and the grounds replanted according to Mr. Jefferson's original plans.
+He bought up an additional 500 acres surrounding the estate.8 While not restoring the property's size to that at the time of Thomas Jefferson or even of Uriah Levy, the additional acreage gave Monticello greater breathing space.
+After several years of intense effort, Jefferson Levy finally managed to dislodge Joel Wheeler, and to secure as overseer a man who was as devoted to the restoration of Monticello as he was, Thomas L. Rhodes.
+The combination of Rhodes's engineering and architectural abilities and Levy's financial resources, gradually brought Monticello back to life.
+Windows were repaired, the house was repainted, internal and external renovations took place, and the grounds were replanted according to Thomas Jefferson's original plans.

 Although only a part-time resident, Levy took an active role in the life of nearby Charlottesville.
-In 1880 he restored the Town Hall, which had been built in 1852 as a theater, and renamed it the Levy Opera House.
+In 1880 he restored the Town Hall, built in 1852, as a theater and renamed it the Levy Opera House.
 The structure is still standing.
-Every Fourth of July he would hold an open house for the residents of the community, and after he read the Declaration of Independence there would be fireworks and refreshments.
+Every Fourth of July he held an open house for the residents of the community and, after he read the Declaration of Independence, there would be fireworks and refreshments.
 He allowed many groups use of the estate for events, and also was quite generous in allowing an almost unbroken stream of visitors to come up the mountain to pay homage to Mr. Jefferson.
-By 1900, some accounts report that as many as 60 people a day would show up at Monticello, almost 22,000 a year.
-By then, he and Rhodes had completed the bulk of their work, and Monticello was in better shape than it had been since 1809.
-If any one deserves the title of "Savior of Monticello," it must surely he Jefferson Monroe Levy.
+By 1900, some accounts report that as many as sixty people a day would show up at Monticello, almost 22,000 a year.
+By then, Levy and Rhodes had completed the bulk of their work, and Monticello was in better shape than it had been since 1809.
+If anyone deserves the title of "Savior of Monticello," it must surely be Jefferson Monroe Levy.

-In the 1890s Thomas Jefferson enjoyed a renascence in public popularity.
-Part of this can certainly be attributed to the revival of the Democratic Party that he had helped to found from its tribulations during the Civil War era.
+In the 1890s, Thomas Jefferson enjoyed a renascence in public popularity.
+In part, this change can certainly be attributed to the revival of the Democratic Party, which he had helped to found, from its tribulations during the Civil War era.
 Part is also attributable to the nation's new-found fascination with its founding fathers.
-The public was treated to a whole potpourri of articles and books on Jefferson and his ideas, and the stream of visitors to Monticello swelled into a broad river.
-By the first decade of the twentieth century the number of visitors to Monticello was nearly 50,000 annually.
+The public was treated to a potpourri of articles and books on Jefferson and his ideas, and the stream of visitors to Monticello swelled into a broad river.
+By the first decade of the twentieth century, the number of visitors to Monticello was nearly 50,000 annually.

-In 1897, William Jennings Bryan, the three-time Democratic candidate for president wrote to Levy suggesting that he convey Monticello to the government for a public memorial.
+In 1897, William Jennings Bryan, the three-time Democratic candidate for president, wrote to Levy suggesting that he convey Monticello to the government for a public memorial.
 Levy replied that all the money in the United States Treasury would not buy Monticello.
-At this point, there were only two historic home sites in America open to the public as museum memorials: George Washington's house at Mount Vernon and the Alcott home outside Boston, the Orchard House.
+At this point, there were only two historic home sites in America open to the public as museum memorials: George Washington's house at Mount Vernon and Orchard House, the Alcott home outside Boston.
 There was no historic preservation movement, and the Rockefeller interest in what would become Colonial Williamsburg was still three decades away.

 In 1923 the Thomas Jefferson Memorial Foundation executed a mortgage with Jefferson Levy, purchasing the estate for $100,000 in cash and a note for $400,000.